A look back at the stars in movies, TV, music and sports we lost this year

 Brad Barket/Getty Images for HISTORY

-Connie Sawyer, a late blooming actress who starred in "When Harry Met Sally" and "Pineapple Express," died on Jan.
+Sawyer, a late-blooming actress who starred in "When Harry Met Sally" and "Pineapple Express," died on Jan.
 22. She was 105, and the oldest working member of the Screen Actors Guild.

 Ursula K. Le Guin

-Ursula K. Le Guin, an acclaimed fantasy and science fiction writer, died in her home in Portland, Oregon on Jan.
+The acclaimed fantasy and science fiction writer, whose works include "Tales From Earthsea" and "Lathe of Heaven," died in her home in Portland, Oregon on Jan.
 23. She was 88.

-Ezra Swerdlow, a New York film producer for "The First Wives Club" and with additional credits on "Spaceballs," "Alien 3," "Tootsie" and more, died of complications from pancreatic cancer and ALS in Boston on Jan.
+Swerdlow, a New York-based film producer of "The First Wives Club" and with additional credits on "Spaceballs," "Alien 3," "Tootsie" and more, died of complications from pancreatic cancer and ALS in Boston on Jan.
 23. He was 64.

 Mark E. Smith